revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 <blockquote>

-The preferred way to prevent creating another instance of a singleton is by not implementing Cloneable interface and if you do just throw an exception from clone() method "not to create a clone of singleton class".
+The preferred way to prevent creating another instance of a singleton is by not implementing Cloneable interface and if you do just throw an exception from clone() method and not to create a clone of singleton class.

 </blockquote>